JesseRoss001/loveshop/README.md

 * [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout.
 * [JavaScript](https://www.javascript.com/) used for user interaction on the site.
 * [Python](https://www.python.org/) used as the back-end programming language.
-PostgreSQL
-ElephantSQL used as the Postgres database.
-Heroku used for hosting the deployed back-end site.

 ### Frameworks, Libraries & Extensions